 This is one of the best beaches in San Diego due to the amazing surf break, moderately low crowds, and the proximity to the Cardiff town center which is a quick five minute walk just across the highway.

 I highly suggest you spend your day here swapping between surfing, chilling, and walking across the street for donuts, brews, and acai bowls.
-Don’t miss the foodie spots across the street like VGs donuts, Sambazon Acai Cafe (click here to read our blog about why acai bowls are the best post surf snack), and The Lost Abbey Confessional Brewery.
+Don’t miss the foodie spots across the street like VGs donuts, Sambazon Acai Cafe, and The Lost Abbey Confessional Brewery.

 This beach town holds an odd mix of the young, hipster scene mixed together with what us locals call the “PB crazies”.
 But don’t let this eclectic mix deter you from experiencing the amazing views, fun ambiance, and retro surf vibes here.